Debt Avalanche vs. Debt Snowball Method

 Debt snowball is very similar to debt avalanche but with the key difference of focusing on the balance remaining instead of the interest rate attached.

-This method ultimately will cost the borrower a little more money but has been found to be quite effective at building momentum to pay off debts in the long term.
-Debt avalanche will save money in the long term but it takes a tremendous amount of discipline to focus on paying several different bills at a time and often not eliminating any of the for long stretches.
+When you compare the debt snowball method vs avalanche, this method will ultimately cost the borrower a little more money but has been found to be quite effective at building momentum to pay off large amounts of debt in the long term.
+The debt avalanche method will save money in the long term but it takes a tremendous amount of discipline to focus on paying several different bills at a time and often not eliminating any of the for long stretches.

-The snowball is much better at helping the borrower stay focused and continuing to put money towards debts.
+The debt snowball method is much better at helping the borrower stay focused and continuing to put money towards debts.

 Let’s again use the example above with the car loan of $3,000 and interest rate of 4%, credit card debt of $750 with 12% interest rate and student loan of $10,000 with an interest rate of 17%.
 The debt avalanche had the borrower focusing on paying off the student loan first because of the high interest rate, but the debt snowball would start with the lowest balance instead.